Partner-mode overlap as a symplectic-invariant measure of correlations in Gaussian quantum field theories: Abstract

 \section{Abstract}

-We introduce a locally symplectic-invariant quantifier of correlations between two different arbitrary modes in bosonic Gaussian systems, denoted by $\mathcal{D}^{\mathrm{sym}}$.
-This quantity admits a simple geometric interpretation as an overlap between each mode and the purification partner of the other, formulated using the complex-structure description of Gaussian states.
-The construction builds on the partner-mode framework of Ref.~\cite{agullo_correlation_2025} and can be viewed as a symmetrized extension of earlier overlap-based measures~\cite{osawa2025entanglement}.
-We formulate a simple necessary and sufficient criterion for two-mode entanglement in Gaussian states in terms of $\mathcal{D}^{\mathrm{sym}}$, placing on firm quantitative footing the intuition that entanglement with a given localized mode `lives' on the spatial support of its partner mode.
-We illustrate the framework with a numerical analysis of a scalar field in Minkowski spacetime and discuss its extension to multimode systems and mixed Gaussian states.
+We introduce a locally symplectic-invariant quantifier of correlations between arbitrary bosonic Gaussian modes, with particular emphasis on quantum field theory.
+The quantity, denoted by~$\mathcal{D}^{\mathrm{sym}}$, admits a simple geometric interpretation as the symmetric overlap between each mode and the purification partner of the other, providing a direct geometric characterization of how correlations are distributed between modes.
+We derive a necessary and sufficient criterion for two-mode Gaussian entanglement in terms of $\mathcal{D}^{\mathrm{sym}}$, placing on firm quantitative footing the intuition that the entanglement of a localized mode is encoded in the spatial support of its purification partner.
+We demonstrate the framework for wavepacket modes of a scalar quantum field in Minkowski spacetime (illustrating how the geometry of partner modes reveals the spatial structure of quantum correlations) and discuss extensions to multimode systems and mixed Gaussian states.